 The development of autonomous vessels is a hot topic in shipbuilding.
 This is certainly the case for the service operation vessels (SOV) being developed at Royal IHC (IHC).
 In our case, the word 'autonomous’ stands for ‘intelligent’ vessels, designed to support the crew in their operations on board.

 SOVs can spend many years at the same offshore wind farm to support the maintenance of the turbines.
 Daily tasks include visits to the turbines to provide access via the motion-compensated gangway.
 We believe that we can automate the tasks of sailing through the wind farm, approaching the turbine and landing the gangway, to the extent that the system executes these tasks autonomously, while the duty officer approves and supervises the actions.
 In this way, repetitive tasks are automated while the supervisor oversees the operations.

-The development of an autonomous system for us means connecting different components that already exist in the IHC ecosystem.
+The development of an autonomous system for us means connecting different components that already exist in the Royal IHC ecosystem.
 The IHC Dynamic Positioning system provides the equipment to accurately navigate the SOV through the wind farm and manoeuvre closely to the wind turbines.
 The Path Planner converts the required list of daily turbine visits into the optimal path, while taking weather conditions and vessel characteristics into account.
 The workability tool calculates the motions of the vessel and gangway in specified weather conditions.

 All these parts are linked together by the intelligent software developed for this project, which is called the ‘Mission Master’.
 Although these parts are developed in-house it is still a challenge to get them connected and develop them into the right sequence of events.